High-Capacity Kayak Racks

 If you have more than one kayak, it can be a pain to shell out the extra money to have 2 separate kayak racks.
 This is also pretty inefficient since it will probably use up all the space on your roof.

 And if you want to carry any more than 2 kayaks, good luck! . . .
 Unless you have a high-capacity kayak rack.
+I've done the research and found the ultimate solutions for double and 4-kayak racks.

 Our list includes two kayak racks that can hold up to 4 kayaks and one that can hold 2 kayaks.